 Two Leaderboards Nobody Reads Together: Why arena.ai Doesn't Tell You About Self-Hosted AI

 Most “best LLM” articles cite arena.ai.
 They show Claude Opus 4.7 at Elo 1503, GPT-5.5 High at 1488, Mistral Small 4 somewhere mid-table around 1420.
 End of story.
-But a leaderboard that ignores where the model runs, what it costs per token, and who controls the kill-switch is half a leaderboard.
+But a leaderboard that ignores where the model runs, who owns the data, and who controls the kill-switch is half a leaderboard.

-arena.ai ranks models by human-judged quality. spark-arena.com ranks models by raw tokens-per-second on a single NVIDIA DGX Spark.
-Neither tells the full story alone.
+arena.ai ranks models by human-judged quality and prints per-token cloud API pricing alongside. spark-arena.com ranks models by raw tokens-per-second on a single NVIDIA DGX Spark.
+Neither combines them into a self-host total-cost-of-ownership column.

-This article reads both at the same time, then asks the column nobody publishes: what does this cost me, and who owns the result?
+This article reads both at the same time, then asks the column nobody publishes: what does running this myself cost, including hardware and electricity, and who owns the result?

 Two Leaderboards, Two Currencies